bedatadriven/renjin-website/_posts/2013-11-04-DALI-workshop.md

    So many great ideas!
 ---

-Last week I chance to join the [National Science Foundation Workshop on Dynamic Languages for Scalable Data Analytics](http://www.dynali.org/talks.html), or [#dali13](https://twitter.com/search?q=%23dali13).
+Last week I had a chance to join the [National Science Foundation Workshop on Dynamic Languages for Scalable Data Analytics](http://www.dynali.org/talks.html), or [#dali13](https://twitter.com/search?q=%23dali13) and share an [update](/assets/downloads/Renjin_Road_DALI.pdf) on Renjin's design and progress towards full compatibility with GNU R.

 Besides getting a chance to see Beautiful Indianpolis for the first time, it was really an incredible group that brought together scientists with real data scalability problems,